coda/packs-sdk/docs/get-started/cli.md

 - You can use your own version control system, such as [GitHub](https://github.com).
 - You can use popular JavaScript libraries[^1], such as those in [NPM](https://www.npmjs.com/).

-[^1]: Not all libraries available on NPM are compatible with the Packs SDK.
+[^1]: Not all libraries available on NPM are compatible with the Pack SDK.
 See the [Using libraries](../guides/advanced/libraries.md) guide for more information.

 Local development is enabled through the `coda` command line tool (CLI).
 Keep reading to learn how to install the CLI and use it to build a Pack.